powerline/powerline/docs/source/configuration/reference.rst

     .. _config-themes-seg-exclude_modes:

     ``exclude_modes``
-        A list of modes where this segment will be excluded: The segment is included in all modes, *except* for the modes in this list.
+        A list of modes where this segment will be excluded: the segment is included in all modes, *except* for the modes in this list.

     ``include_modes``
-        A list of modes where this segment will be included: The segment is *not* included in any modes, *except* for the modes in this list.
+        A list of modes where this segment will be included: the segment is *not* included in any modes, *except* for the modes in this list.

     .. _config-themes-seg-display: